6 min read

 let rsc_payload = renderer.render_to_rsc_format("UserProfile", Some(props_json)).await?;

 Why Rust?
-After decades of web development, I've learned that performance bottlenecks often come from the runtime itself.
-Node.js, despite its improvements, still carries overhead from its event loop design and garbage collection patterns.
+Performance bottlenecks often come from the runtime itself.
+Node.js, despite years of improvements, still carries overhead from its event loop design and garbage collection patterns.
 Rust gives us:

-• Zero-cost abstractions: Performance optimizations that don't compromise developer experience
+• Zero-cost abstractions, so performance optimizations don't compromise developer experience

-• Memory safety without garbage collection: Predictable performance under load
+• Memory safety without garbage collection, which means predictable performance under load

-• True concurrency: Handle thousands of requests without blocking
+• True concurrency to handle thousands of requests without blocking

-• Direct V8 integration: JavaScript execution without Node.js layers
+• Direct V8 integration for JavaScript execution without Node.js layers

 Layer 2: Intelligent Vite Integration

-Rari doesn't reinvent build tooling—it extends Vite with RSC-aware transformations:
+Rather than reinventing build tooling, rari extends Vite with RSC-aware transformations:

 // Automatic client/server component detection and transformation